FIVE MOST SURPRISING FINDS

 You will not find one.
 Predatory lending does not set up shop in communities that have alternatives.
 It targets communities that do not, and then it calls itself a service.

-The Consumer Financial Protection Bureau confirmed what Black neighborhoods already knew.
-In predominantly Black zip codes, payday lending storefronts appear at significantly higher per-capita rates than in predominantly white zip codes, even when controlling for income (CFPB, 2014).
-There are more payday lenders in many Black neighborhoods than McDonald's, Starbucks, and grocery stores combined.
+The Consumer Financial Protection Bureau confirmed a fact Black neighborhoods already knew well.
+Payday lending storefronts appear at significantly higher per-capita rates in predominantly Black zip codes than in predominantly white zip codes, even when controlling for income (CFPB, 2014).
+More payday lenders than McDonald's, Starbucks, and grocery stores combined can be found in many Black neighborhoods.

 This is not an accident of the free market.
 This is the architecture of extraction.